MicrosoftDocs/mixed-reality/mixed-reality-docs/see-your-photos.md

 3. Use gaze to position the photo or video, then air-tap or say “Place.”

-![Pin a photo or video in your Mixed World](images/pin-photos-app-300px.png)
+![Pin a photo or video in your Mixed World](images/pin-photos-app-300px.png) Pin a photo or video in your physical environment

 ## OneDrive